nushell/rfcs/README.md

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Though ssome changes are substantial enough that we ask for these to be put through a bit of a design process and produce a consensus among the Nushell community.
+Though some changes are substantial enough that we ask for these to be put through a bit of a design process and produce a consensus among the Nushell community.